Left-facing arrow icon in white color, commonly used for navigation or forward actions.

-Healthcare exists to protect human health, yet the same industry is also one of the most emissions-intensive sectors in the global economy.
-The global healthcare sector generates roughly 5% of the world's greenhouse gas emissions—that’s even more than aviation.
+Healthcare exists to protect human health, yet the same industry is one of the most emissions-intensive sectors in the global economy.
+The global healthcare sector generates roughly 5% of the world's greenhouse gas emissions—that's more than aviation.
 If healthcare were a country, it would be the fifth-largest emitter on the planet.
-The sector is being asked to resolve a contradiction at the heart of its own mission, and regulators, procurement teams, and health systems globally are starting to force the issue.
+As populations age and demand grows, that footprint will likely continue to increase without action to address it.

 That split matters enormously for anyone supplying healthcare.
 The majority of the sector's decarbonisation challenge does not sit inside hospitals.
 It sits in the organisations that make and deliver what hospitals use.